3.7.1 – Villages

 b.
 In all cases, a rezoning to an appropriate zone will be required;

-16. In Limestone Resource Areas that are depleted or not suitable for exploitation, the property may be used for purposes listed in Section 3.7.3.
+19. In Bedrock Resource Areas where it is shown that resources are depleted or not suitable for exploitation, the property may be used for purposes listed in Section 3.7.3.
 Other new uses, except residential, are permitted, subject to Section 3.7.2.
 A rezoning to an appropriate zone will require that: [Ministerial Modification 29, November 10, 2003]

 a.
-The proposed use will not limit the possibility of mineral aggregate extraction from other lands designated Sand and Gravel Resource Area or Limestone Resource Area,
+The proposed use will not limit the possibility of mineral aggregate extraction from other lands designated Sand and Gravel Resource Area or Bedrock Resource Area,

 Dunrobin Road Setback

-18. The City will require a minimum 150 metre buffer between Dunrobin Road and any extraction activity, for the Limestone Resource Area designated in Concession 3, Lots 22 and 23, former City of Kanata.
+20. The City will require a minimum 150 metre buffer between Dunrobin Road and any extraction activity, for the Bedrock Resource Area designated in Concession 3, Lots 22 and 23, former City of Kanata.

 Site Specific Policies

-19. Notwithstanding policy 10 above, City Council may consider an application for a country lot subdivision deemed to be complete by December, 2008 on parts of lot 14 and 15 Concession IX Goulbourn that are within 500 m of a designated Limestone Resource Area, subject to studies that include hydrogeology, blast design and impact, and noise that demonstrate that:
+21. Notwithstanding policy 10 above, City Council may consider an application for a country lot subdivision deemed to be complete by December, 2008 on parts of lot 14 and 15 Concession IX Goulbourn that are within 500 m of a designated Bedrock Resource Area, subject to studies that include hydrogeology, blast design and impact, and noise that demonstrate that:

 a.
-The opportunity to extract the limestone resource in the future will not be restricted by the proposed development;
+The opportunity to extract the bedrock resource in the future will not be restricted by the proposed development;

 b.
 The design of the proposed development mitigates the anticipated impacts of noise, vibration, and dust to an appropriate level;